lbelzile/experimental-F21/content/evaluations/03-problem-set.markdown

 [^1]:
     Technical aside: there are four outcome variables (`COMPR`,`LIMITS`,`PERSP` and `CHANGE`) that are correlated, so this is technically a multivariate problem.
 We will ignore this purposedly and fit repeatedly one-way ANOVA models for each of the four response separately, for each age group.
 Thus, we will have four contrasts for each of the eight models (one per outcome and age group).

-[^2]: The sign may be different depending on how you set up the contrasts.
+[^2]: The sign may be different from the paper depending on how you set up the contrasts, but the conclusion is the same.